swiftlang/swift-evolution/proposals/00xx-noescape-once.md

 A function like this would be awkward to express if the closure had to test a parameter to tell if the lock was acquired or not.

+## Future directions

+`@noescape(once)` is contagious: such a closure must be called once, or passed to another function which provides the same guarantees.

+This proposal will thus be of little value until methods and functions in the standard and core libraries that can provide this guarantee adopt `@noescape(once)`.

+This includes:

+	- `autoreleasepool`
+	- `withUnsafeBufferPointer`
+	- `dispatch_sync`
+	- etc. (full list to be done)

+Those modifications to standard and core libraries will however be part of future proposals.